Sketch from the Alcazaba, Generalife Gardens, Alhambra, Spain

 Prior to my trip, I had been walking daily while listening to Spanish lessons on Pimsleur.
 However, the language barrier was at times amusing and at others made for stressful times that I can look at in retrospect as adventures.

 This Saturday, August 24 I will be at Inside Out in Hill City, South Dakota from 3 – 5.
 I’m bringing my press so I can pull some prints.
 And, I’ll talk about the processes of intaglio and how this technical revolution in printmaking is a game changer!
 And of course, regale you with stories of my trip.

 It’s a big weekend in Hill City with lots going on throughout town.

 Travel Journals: Your Personal Epic

-Giving yourself permission to create art is half of the struggle.
+My philosophy is that you need to give yourself permission to create art, it's half of the struggle!
 The other half is allowing yourself to make mistakes.
-Join me and I will teach you some keys to help you on your road to success!
+Join me and I will teach you some keys to help you on your road to success.